mjhydri/Singing-Vocal-Beat-Tracking/scripts/pretrained_models/distiller/README.md

 # Distiller (DistilHuBERT)

+!
+Pease have the pre-trained "disilhubert_ls960_4-8-12.ckpt" file in this directory.

 ## Intro
 This is the official implementation of [DistilHuBERT](https://arxiv.org/abs/2110.01900).
 Although the we only distilled represenations from HuBERT Base, the pretraining [code](../../pretrain/README.md) can learn from other SSL models.